KSTU: The channel 20 years

+In September 1977, Springfield, Massachusetts–based Springfield Television, whose other holdings were NBC-affiliated flagship WWLP in Springfield and ABC affiliate WKEF in Dayton, Ohio, applied to the FCC for channel 20.
+There had been a previous full-service UHF educational station in the state: KWCS-TV (channel 18) in Ogden, owned by the Weber County school system.
+The Springfield Television application came at a time when the Salt Lake market appeared "ripe" for a fourth station.
+By this time, two other events were occurring: another attempt was being made to restore channel 9 at Ogden to commercial status, and the FCC was also considering adding channel 13 to Salt Lake City.

-In March 1978, the FCC granted a construction permit to Springfield Television.
+In March 1978, the FCC granted a construction permit to Springfield Television, which had previously announced that channel 20 would be Utah's only independent station and only commercial UHF outlet.
 Office space in the Salt Lake International Center, west of the airport, was constructed, KSTU began broadcasting on October 24, 1978, with a programming lineup typical of independent stations and broadcasting from a transmitter site leased from KSL-TV in the Oquirrh Mountains.
-As the first UHF station in Utah in five years and first-ever full-market UHF outlet, station promotions prior to the launch explained to viewers how to tune in: "Ever wonder what that other dial is for?
+As the first UHF station in Utah in five years and the first-ever UHF outlet serving the full Salt Lake market, station promotions prior to the launch explained to viewers how to tune in: "Ever wonder what that other dial is for?
 It's for 'U'!"
-Nearly immediately, Springfield Television also began building translators of its own in order to match the total coverage area of the existing local stations.
+Almost immediately, Springfield Television also began building translators of its own in order to match the total coverage area of the existing local stations.
 The first KSTU-owned translator, on Levan Peak serving Aurora, went into service in September 1979.
 Even though Washington County rejected KSTU's initial proposal when the station did not offer funding to connect KSTU into the county translator network, new translators continued to come into service for several years in areas such as Orangeville, Cedar City, and Vernal.

-Springfield Television reached an agreement to sell its three stations to Adams Communications in 1983 for $47.3 million.
+Springfield Television reached an agreement to sell its entire group to Adams Communications in 1983 for $47.3 million.
 The Adams offer met the conditions for Springfield to sell: the stations were sold together, the current management was retained, and the price was agreeable.
 The deal was closed in 1984.
-On October 9, 1986, the station became a charter affiliate of the new Fox network, though Fox's limited output continued to make the station generally an independent in programming philosophy.
+On October 9, 1986, the station became a charter affiliate of the new Fox network.
+However, like most early Fox affiliates, the station was still mostly programmed as an independent due to Fox's limited output.